bigbigmdm/IMSProg/README.md

 - Ver.
 1.0.24 - Added `STOP` key to the interface.
 Improved interface rendering.
 Fixes to translations.
 - Ver.
 1.0.25 - Added `i` key to the interface.
 Added connection information form.
 - Ver.
 1.0.26 - Added support for M95xxx chips.
 Removed diagnostic errors and changed "About" screen.
+- Ver.
+1.0.27 - Added the SFDP and status register information form.